-Afghanistan-Pakistan border clashes: What we know so far
+Pakistani, Afghan forces exchange deadly border fire: What’s next?

 “Afghanistan does not have any conventional military capacity when compared to Pakistan,” Durrani said, adding, “Guerrilla warfare is not the same as conventional warfare, which is a whole different beast and something where Pakistan is considerably ahead of Afghanistan.”

-Bahiss, the Kabul-based analyst, believes that priority for both Islamabad and Kabul is to deescalate.
+Bahiss said he believes that priority for both Islamabad and Kabul is to de-escalate.
 “Neither side wants major escalation on their frontiers as they are already grappling with several issues,” he told Al Jazeera.

-“Pakistan is dealing with violence with attacks against security personnel, and it would lead to compounding of this issue if Afghan Taliban also started carrying out attacks, putting the broader security under pressure and that is something Pakistan would want to avoid.
+“Pakistan is dealing with violence with attacks against security personnel, and it would lead to the compounding of this issue if the Afghan Taliban also started carrying out attacks, putting broader security under pressure, and that is something Pakistan would want to avoid.”

 The Afghan retaliation, Bahiss said, was “to reassure their domestic audience, showing that they are in control of the situation and can avenge any strikes inside their territory”.

-Babar, the Peshawar-based security analyst, says both sides need to engage through diplomacy.
+Babar says both sides need to engage through diplomacy.
 “It is the only way they can somehow find a way to resolve their differences.
-Pakistan’s deputy prime minister Ishaq Dar, who is also the foreign minister, met his Afghan counterpart earlier this year multiple times, and they have both promised not to fight,” he told Al Jazeera.
+Pakistan’s deputy prime minister, Ishaq Dar, who is also the foreign minister, has met his Afghan counterpart multiple times this year, and they have both promised not to fight,” he told Al Jazeera.

 “Both countries have a similar set of friends, particularly China and other Muslim nations.
-Saudi Arabia, in fact, has already issued a statement urging both sides to restrain and disengage with battle.
-China and Russia too will not want this border to heat up and will want both to get back on the negotiation table so I don’t think there will be any further escalation,” he said.
+Saudi Arabia, in fact, has already issued a statement urging restraint from both sides and disengagement from battle.
+China and Russia too will not want this border to heat up and will want both to get back to the negotiation table, so I don’t think there will be any further escalation,” he said.

-But Durrani, the former Pakistan envoy, says that the TTP remains the central issue in the countries’ fraught relations.
+But Durrani said the TTP remains the central issue in the countries’ fraught relations.

 “The Afghan government refuses to acknowledge their [the TTP’s] existence on their soil, and as long as that irritant remains present, the situation will remain tense,” he added.

-Abid Hussain reported from Islamabad
+Abid Hussain contributed reporting from Islamabad